Talking to your children about sex.

 • At the same time, it’s okay to be a little nervous.
 It may not be a comfortable topic to talk about, but avoiding it is not the answer.
 Kids may then turn to television (such as movies and music videos) which often provide an unrealistic and unhealthy picture of sex and sexuality

 • Give your child several opportunities to talk, and don’t judge what they say.
-Remember, it’s probably not a comfortable talk for them either, and criticizing or not given them a chance to talk will only make it more comfortable for them
+Remember, it’s probably not a comfortable talk for them either, and criticizing or not given them a chance to talk will only make it more comfortable for them.
+My friend told me that their children asked them about what a sex doll was once because they gave them the space to ask questions they found awkward and difficult.

 • Watch for cues: If your child seems overwhelmed or tired, stop the talk and bring it up another time